FoldedLettuce/Hyper-Minecraft-Auth/README.md

-# Hyper Minecraft Auth
+# MetalabsMinecraftAuth
 ![preview](https://i.imgur.com/xkqL7Mx.png)

-## About Hyper Minecraft Auth
+## About Meta Labs Minecraft Auth
-- Hyper Minecraft Auth is the #1 and only plugin for using Meta Labs keys on your Minecraft server!
+- Meta Labs Minecraft Auth is the #1 and only plugin for using Meta Labs keys on your Minecraft server!
-- To learn more about what Hyper is, and how it can help you, check out https://hyper.co/!
+- To learn more about what Meta Labs is, and how it can help you, check out https://metalabs.io/!

 ## Extra
 Checkout our Spigot Page https://www.spigotmc.org/resources/meta-labs-minecraft-auth.89725/!

 ## Requirements
-- Hyper Minecraft Auth currently only supports Spigot.
+- Meta Labs Minecraft Auth currently only supports Spigot.
 Other server implementations may work, but we don't recommend them as they may cause compatibility issues.

 ## Setup
 To setup Meta Labs Minecraft Auth on your server follow the steps below!